That comfortable, glowing feeling after sex can be shattered by sudden bleeding.

 It may even mean that your period has arrived without you knowing.
 But if you’re postmenopausal, vaginal bleeding at any time must be evaluated.
 See your doctor to be sure that the cause of your vaginal bleeding isn’t something serious.4

 There are other possibilities.
 It could be vaginitis, an inflammation of the vagina that sometimes has other symptoms: discharge, itching and pain.
-Vaginitis is usually caused by a change in the balance of vaginal bacteria or an infection or reduced estrogen levels after menopause.
+Vaginitis is usually caused by a change in the balance of vaginal bacteria or an infection of the reproductive organs or reduced estrogen levels after menopause.
 Some skin disorders also can cause vaginitis.
 Treatment varies depending on the type of vaginitis you have.5

 Occurring most often after menopause, some women suffer from vaginal atrophy.
 The thinning, drying and inflammation of the vaginal walls may be caused by a drop in estrogen.6 You could also be suffering from vaginal dryness, a problem for women at any age, although it is more common after menopause.7